Witch Week: Reviews and literary analysis

 Thus it is that underneath what seems to be rather low comedy—brooms that demand to be taken riding by witches (and hoes and rakes and mops that can be ridden, but behave more like mules and pigs than noble steeds); prankster spells at about the level of magic spitwads—there is a continuous foundation of truth.
 Children need powerful adult intervention to help them get control of their powers and keep their powers from taking control of them.
 Instead of using them for immediate self-gratification, the children instead have to create and respect certain limits to avoid destroying themselves and others.
 Not that anyone ever says such a thing outright.
-Rather the stories are that lesson, learned over and over again, yet with such humor and extravagant imagination and devastating satire that few readers will imagine that they are being civilised as they read.In the book The Other in the School Stories: A Phenomenon in British Children’s Literature (2017), Ulrike Pesold wrote, "Witch Week hardly follows the school story formula.
-Like Kipling, [Diana Wynne Jones] uses characteristic elements of the genre, but subverts them"; "we might read Witch Week as a reaction to Thatcherism" and "that Diana Wynne Jones' fiction might be read as magical realism".
+Rather the stories are that lesson, learned over and over again, yet with such humor and extravagant imagination and devastating satire that few readers will imagine that they are being civilised as they read.

+In the book The Other in the School Stories: A Phenomenon in British Children's Literature (2017), Ulrike Pesold wrote that "Witch Week hardly follows the school story formula.
+Like Kipling, [Diana Wynne Jones] uses characteristic elements of the genre, but subverts them".
+Pesold also wrote that Witch Week could be seen as a reaction to Thatcherism and that this book could be read as magical realism.
 Pesold highlights this school story subversion by what the school lacks: an ancient school building, clear class distinctions, admiration for the Headmaster, school traditions, house and school pride.
-Pesold wrote, "What is more, whereas the ordinary school story shows boarding school as a safe place where children grow up, make friends and acquire skills that are seen as vital for their future lives, Larwood School is a bleak place, where the pupils are kept under surveillance, true friendship is not to be found and alterity is dangerous, even lethal".
+Pesold wrote: "What is more, whereas the ordinary school story shows boarding school as a safe place where children grow up, make friends and acquire skills that are seen as vital for their future lives, Larwood School is a bleak place, where the pupils are kept under surveillance, true friendship is not to be found and alterity is dangerous, even lethal".
 When Chrestomanci enters the story "he is too handsome, elegant and vain to be immediately recognized as the man who will save the children" and while over time the children come to trust Chrestomanci, he never occupies similar heights for the children as a character like Dumbledore does in Harry Potter.